-If you aren’t sure what Google AdWords is or how it works, start by reading this article.
+If you aren’t sure what Google Ads is or how it works, start by reading this article.

 Your first reaction might be that people are outbidding you and your ads are not getting seen by the people “craving” your products.
-The problem with this rejection, though, is that it reduces Google ads into a simple bidding war.
-And while bids are important in Google AdWords, they aren’t the only factor, or the most important one.
+The problem with this reaction, though, is that it reduces Google Ads into a simple bidding war.
+And while bids are important in Google Ads, they aren’t the only factor or the most important one.

-The reality is that there are lots of factors that go into a successful Google AdWords campaign.
-So before you swear off Google AdWords and the “magic billboard” method for good, ask yourself these questions:
+The reality is that there are lots of factors that go into a successful Google Ads campaign.
+So before you swear off Google Ads and the “magic billboard” method for good, ask yourself these questions:

 1. Are your ads compelling?